 This is case study for Principle V4: Innovation and improvement.

-Adding insight on the impact of the COVID-19 pandemic
+Adding insight on the impact of the coronavirus pandemic

 The restrictions imposed by the UK government to manage the pandemic impacted people’s experience of nature in England.
 During the most severe restrictions in early 2020 it was illegal “for a person to leave the place where they are living without a reasonable excuse” (see the Health Protection (Coronavirus, Restrictions) (England) Regulations 2020).
 Recognising the value of the People and Nature Survey data, and responding to strong stakeholder demand for relevant, timely insight, the analytical team developed a set of monthly early (interim) indicators.
 These were published a month after the first data were collected.
 (The team also publishes a fuller quarterly dataset.)
 To measure the impact of COVID-19, new questions were added to survey from May 2020 to gather information on topics like the amount of time spent in gardens and changes in behaviour and well-being under lockdown.